AdamBoley/Project-Beergate/README.md

 - Landing page with no reviews needs pagination bar pushed down

+- Explictly state the number of reviews the user has vs how many are approved on the user_reviews page.
+Define in context using len? or use templating count?

+- Consider using a new method for UpdateView: https://docs.djangoproject.com/en/3.2/topics/forms/modelforms/#the-save-method - override save method?

 - The SECURE_SSL_REDIRECT and SECURE_HSTS_SECONDS security settings provided last session caused localhost to fail
     - Is it acceptable to not include these?
     - Use a conditional - if working in deployment, apply these settings